 Blood can pool and form a clot inside the heart.
 The blood clot can then be pumped out and travel through the arteries that supply blood to the brain.

-Once lodged in the brain, the blood clot cuts off blood flow and oxygen, causing a stroke, which can be life threatening.
+Once lodged in the brain, the blood clot cuts off blood flow and oxygen, causing a stroke, which can be life-threatening.

 When you have AFib, there are two goals for managing your condition.
 One goal is to return your heart rate and rhythm to normal.
 This can be done through certain medicines or procedures that address your irregular heartbeat.
+While important, these treatments only address your irregular heartbeat.

 Reducing your stroke risk is the other goal.
 This is why your healthcare professional may prescribe a blood thinner to help reduce your underlying risk for blood clots that can cause a life-threatening stroke.

-What’s Next?
+What’s next?